kaiwang960112/Self-Cure-Network/README.md

-## Our manuscript has been accepted by CVPR!
+## Our manuscript has been accepted by CVPR2020!

 # Suppressing Uncertainties for Large-Scale Facial Expression Recognition